forgefed/forgefed/html/index.md

 project management, including bug reports, merge requests, and notifications across instances.

-This website serves as the primary source where to find up to date information about the project.
+This website serves as the authoritative source for findinding up to date information about the project.